YuneGit/Yuneify/README.md

   ```

 ### 4. **Customizing the Scripts**
-You can easily customize the scripts to better fit your specific needs.
-It's encouraged to open them in **VS Code** and modify parameters such as velocity thresholds, key bindings, or the number of tracks generated.
-To open the code in VS Code, you can simply run the following script using the "ReaScript: Run ReaScript" command in Reaper.
+Customization of the scripts is required to fit your specific needs.
+Open the scripts in **VS Code**, which is the recommended environment for editing, and modify parameters such as velocity thresholds, key bindings, or the number of tracks generated.
+You can easily open them in **VS Code** by running the following script using the "ReaScript: Run ReaScript" command in REAPER:

 ```bash
 1_enable_distAPI.py